mido18/stateless_module/README.md

 ## OK.
 Why not just use `extend self` ?

 You could - and maybe you should.
-But this lib also makes it so that any module you define as stateles won't be able to be included or extended elsewhere.
+But stateless_module also makes it so that any module you define as stateles won't be able to be included or extended elsewhere.

-This adds a bit of safety by enforcing that your module won't get mixed up in some other class / modules state.
+This adds a bit of safety by enforcing that your module won't get mixed up in some other object's state.

 Also declaring `stateless_module` is a bit more descriptive than `extend self`.